SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More to see and do on Pier 39

-Another one of the busy but fun, free San Francisco attractions is Lombard Street.
-This postcard-perfect flower-lined crooked street is worth a stop.
+Another one of the most iconic free San Francisco attractions is Lombard Street.
+This postcard-perfect, flower-lined crooked street is worth a stop.

-The street's tight hairpin curves are paved with bricks.
-It also has a lovely variety of flowers and plants that make it extra special.
+The street's tight hairpin curves (eight in the span of just one block!) are paved with bricks.
+It also has a beautiful garden that make it extra special.

-It's free and open 24 hours a day, every day of the year.
+Hours: 24 hours a day, every day of the year

 >> Additional details to visit Lombard Street

-The Maritime Museum is another one of my favorites.
-This is one of the free San Francisco attractions in the Fisherman's Wharf neighborhood, and it's part of the larger Maritime National Historic Park.
+The Maritime Museum is another one of my favorite free San Francisco attractions in Fisherman's Wharf, and it's part of the larger Maritime National Historic Park.

 A trip through the museum provides you with the history of the neighborhood and the fishing community that lived here for decades.
 They offer interactive exhibits to help you learn even more.